|Public Domain Science Fiction Writer||

 The Second Parable - First Time Right

-Lazing on his back lawn Orville stared at the peace and contentment of a well kept sedate garden.
-How beautiful this seemed, he thought, this is what I've always wanted.
+Lazing on his back lawn Orville stared at the peace and contentment of a well-kept sedate garden.
+Looking around at how beautiful this appeared, he thought this is what I've always wanted.
 Contentment, a chance to write, perfect calm all around, yet he continually felt dissatisfied.
 He knew part of the reason was the time of day.
 Michelle would just have heard the last bell, and escaping the last mothering request she would be climbing into her car to leave the turmoil of the school.
 She enjoyed the work but he knew it got her down; of course she'd never say.

 Dissatisfaction and guilt seemed to go hand-in-hand, he thought, I ought to get up and at least try to write.
 But it was too easy just to lay there, apathy usually won.
 Anyway they would be returning soon.
 His writing friends envied the silence of his country haven; none of their children could get nursery places - David only had his because he was adopted.